awheeler294/resume/resume.md

 - Worked on Sling TV's video pipeline team to package and deliver live video from encoder to players
 - Built and maintained performant, scalable, highly available services handling millions of concurrent users making tens of thousands of requests per second
 - Worked with stakeholders to establish SLO/SLAs and ensure systems are meeting them
-- Designed and implement new API's and features
+- Designed and implemented new API's and features
 - Managed deployments through to production
 - Responded to production emergencies and outages whenever needed